Home |Resume |Profile |Videos |Links |Quotes |About

 View Mike Baca's profile on LinkedIn

 The Resume tab on this site highlights my professional history and qualifications, so at the risk of being redundant, here is a quick thumbnail of me.
 I have always felt most at ease as an intermediary between business (i.e. "people") and technology.
 I believe I have good interpersonal skills along with an ability to see things from both perspectives.
-In my first job out of college, I joined the MIS department of a large chemical company.
-I had interviewed within several areas of MIS and was given the opportunity to pick my first assignment.
+In my first job out of college, I joined the IS department of a large chemical company.
+I had interviewed within several areas of IS and was given the opportunity to pick my first assignment.
 After some thought, I had whittled my choices down to two: A traditional application development position which historically was considered the "smart" choice for recognition and advancement or a new position called "End User Consultant" which was considered "risky" and "new".
 The EUC's role was to introduce information technology into the hands of non-technical users in the business areas in ways that maximized business value and minimized disruption.
 Remember, this was the mid-80's, when PCs were just starting to be recognized as legitimate business tools in corporate America.
 Fortunately, I chose the EUC position and have remained in that type of role, one way or another, ever since.
 I get a kick out of helping people use and gain value from technology, whether it be in the role of consulting, developing, support, relationship-building, training or documentation (all of which I have done successfully).

-Currenty, I am engaged in very interesting work as an application architect for a major financial services company as they undertake an exciting effort to build a sustainable, governable application and data architecture .
-It is a different industry and a different perspective, and I find myself learning a lot, but my core mission of "bridging the gap" still remains.
-I am also continuing in my adjunct professor role at Muhlenberg College's Wescoe School, where I develop and teach IT and business courses to adult students.
-This work enables me to stay abreast of topics sometimes outside of my day-to-day work as a consultant, helps keep my presentation skills sharp, and (again!) enables me to fill that ever-present gap between technology and people.
+I am also continuing in my adjunct professor role at Muhlenberg College's Wescoe School, where I have been developing and teaching IT and business courses to adult students since 2000.
+This work enables me to stay abreast of topics sometimes outside of my day-to-day work, helps keep my presentation skills sharp, and (again!) enables me to fill that ever-present gap between technology and people.

 Mike

-Copyright © 2010, BacaNet - All rights reserved.
+Copyright © 2012, BacaNet - All rights reserved.